VeryGoodOpenSource/very_good_flame_game/brick/README.md

 A Very Good Flame game created by Very Good Ventures 🦄.

-Out of the box, Very Good Core includes:
+Out of the box, Very Good Flame Game includes:

 - ✅ Components - Think of them as game objects, or anything that can render in a game.
 - ✅ Entity and Behaviors - Entities are what manage the game objects and the behaviors handle the game logic for those objects.